 One entry per class.
 Select one breed per class.
-All animals in group classes MUST also be shown in an individual breed class.
+All animals in group classes MUST also be exhibited in an individual breed class and entered by the same exhibitor.

 Class 17: Get of Sire Shall consist of two animals that are both the progeny of one sire.